magento/merchdocs/src/marketing/magento-product-reviews-moderate.md

 1. In the list, click a pending review to view the details and edit if necessary.

-1. Change the value of `Detailed Rating` attributes if needed.
-This setting is directly influences on `Summary Rating`.
-All [Rating Attributes]({% link stores/attributes-rating.md %}) with enabled status are displayed in this section.

 1. Change the **Status** according to your assessment:

    - To approve a pending review, select `Approved`.